 The Physician closes his story with a lesson – his tale is intended to show that sin always yields evil.
-Various schemes to gain a lover, as recounted in other tales, are flatly denied by the Physician.
+Various schemes to gain a lover, as recounted in the other tales, are flatly rejected by the Physician.
 Untruth is always evil to him.
 He has nothing to say about love or marriage, only bodily instincts.
-He sees licentiousness as a malady that is in need of correction, in accord with ‘Nature.’
+He sees licentiousness as a malady that is in need of correction, not in accord with ‘Nature.’
 “The Physician’s Tale” is appropriate for a medical doctor – he sees an ill that needs curing, and so he offers a lesson to the group, contra the desires of someone like the Wife of Bath.
 His tale offers a moral but it is not the most amusing of tales, and therefore it falls short of the criterion to be the winner.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.